Los Angeles Rams vs. Green Bay Packers NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- The combined points per game average of the two teams, 49.6, is 2.6 points greater than Sunday's over/under.
+- Sunday's over/under is 2.6 points lower than the two team's combined 49.6 points per game average.

-- This contest's total is 4.8 points more than the 42.2 these two squads combine to allow per game this season.
+- These two squads combine to surrender 42.2 points per game, 4.8 fewer than this contest's over/under.

-- Rams games this season feature an average total of 50.7 points, a number 3.7 points higher than Sunday's over/under.
+- The Rams and their opponents have scored an average of 50.7 points per game in 2020, 3.7 more than Sunday's total.

-- The 48.5 PPG average total in Packers games this season is 1.5 points more than this game's over/under.
+- In 2020, games involving the Packers have averaged a total of 48.5 points, 1.5 more than the set total in this contest.

 Rams stats and trends

-- The Rams have been favored by 1 point or more nine times this season and are 3-6 ATS in those contests.
+- The Rams are 3-6 ATS when favored by 1.5 points or more this season.

-- Los Angeles has hit the over in 50% of its opportunities this year (five times over 10 games with a set point total).
+- Los Angeles has eclipsed the over/under in 50% of its opportunities this year (five times in 10 games with a set point total).

-- Los Angeles is 4-4 against the spread and 7-1 overall this season when the team scores more than 19.5 points.
+- When Los Angeles records more than 19.5 points, it is 4-4 against the spread and 7-1 overall.

-- When Los Angeles churns out over 318.8 yards, the team is 4-5 against the spread and 7-2 overall.
+- In games that Los Angeles piles up more than 318.8 yards, the team is 4-5 against the spread and 7-2 overall.

-- This year, the Rams have 11 turnovers, five fewer than the Packers have takeaways (16).
+- The Rams have 11 giveaways this season, while the Packers have 16 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Packers.